 h.
 Sleeping bag

-When sleeping in BEC tent camp, a sleeping bag is a good way to keep your personal sanitary.
+When sleeping in Everest Base Camp tents, a sleeping bag is a good way to keep your personal sanitary.

 Prevent Altitude Sickness?

 * To prevent the occurrence of altitude sickness, visitors should have a proper rest and avoid strenuous activities days before you go to Tibet.
 After getting off the plane, you should try not to carry heavy things or run and avoid outdoor activities.

 * Nifedipine, Nuodikang Capsules and Suoluomabao Capsules (known as Hongjingtian Capsules in Chinese) may help some people prevent the occurrence of altitude sickness when they are taken three days before arrival to a highland.
 Note: Acetazolamide (Diamox) is a drug used to stimulate breathing and reduce mild symptoms of mountain sickness.
 This drug can cause increased urination, so when taking this medication, make sure you drink plenty of fluids and do not drink alcohol; if you don’t drink enough water, it may result in serious dehydration, which can worsen AMS.

 * Insist on High Carbohydrate Diet--Carbohydrate can provide heat quickly increasing the amount of the exchange of oxygen; while too much fat and animal protein shall aggravate high altitude sickness.

 * Smoking shall not only consume the oxygen in the air, but also the carbon monoxide generated by the cigarette shall be absorbed by the hemoglobin.
 Smoking shall obviously aggravate high altitude sickness.